Iron and steel industry in India

+Major iron and steel companies such as Jindal Stainless, JSW Steel, Bhushan Steel, Lloyd's Metal, etc., were established in the 1970s and 1980s.

-Most of the public sector undertakings market their steel through the Steel Authority of India (SAIL).The Indian steel industry was de-licensed and de-controlled in 1991 and 1992 respectively.
+The Indian steel industry was de-licensed and de-controlled in 1991 and 1992, respectively.

+As per the Indian Steel Association (ISA), India's total installed steel-making capacity was 154 MT as of March 2023.
+SAIL is the India's largest steel producer, with an annual output of 16.30 million metric tonnes.

 Steel plants

 There are two types of steel plants - mini steel plants and integrated steel plants.
 About half of the country's steel is produced by medium and small enterprises.